vdudouyt/unity-kbd-switcher/README.md

 Alternative language switcher with sophisticated hotkeys configuration

-Note: this program will unset your default layout switch shortcut on startup.
-It's easy to set it back in System Preferences if you'll decide to discontinue using.

 ### Configuration examples

 1. Caps Lock circulates between English and Russian, Ctrl+Space switches to Japanese/Anthy: